R3BRootGroup/frs/README.md

 This contains all the macros needed for the unpacking and analysis of data.

+## Generating Doxygen documentation

+If the flage -DBUILD_DOXYGEN_FRS=ON is set when calling cmake, the doxygen documentation will be generated when calling make.
+The generated html files can then be found in "build/doxygen/doc/html"

+Doxygen documantation is also available online [here](http://R3BRootGroup.github.io/frs/html/index.html)

 ## More Information

 * [Static analyzer using Clang-tidy](config/clang_tidy/README.md)